Feeling stuck and uninspired?

 This is one of the best things you can do to make yourself accountable.
 For many members of my writers group here in Hoi An, sharing our writing is one of the best parts.
 You learn a lot about your own writing by other’s reactions and comments.
 Reading your writing out aloud, or sharing it in an online group, is a way to step into your power as a writer.
 You’re owning your passion and your voice by sharing it.

 If you can’t find a writers group in your local area, or if you’re too busy, join an online group.
-The private Facebook group that goes with my 21-Day Write Your Journey Challenge is still going strong.
-Some of us have been writing since January.
-Sign up for the free challenge and join us any time.
+The Write Your Journey Community is a supportive and inspiring community of writers from all over the world and we love to hear and read new voices!

-Get your writing mojo back today with these prompts
+Get your writing mojo back today with these writing prompts

-2. Story starters are always fun.
-“We didn’t think it would be this way …” Complete the sentence and write for 10 minutes without stopping the first couple of paragraphs that follows this opening line.
+- Story starters are always fun.
+“We didn’t think it would be this way …” Complete the sentence and write for 10 minutes without stopping the first couple of paragraphs that follow this opening line.

 In the end it’s all about showing up.
 Whether it’s for your partner or your creativity.
 Give your writing practice the love and time it deserves.